get this question a lot lately...

-Mac is usually when the printer dies and a new printer requires a Macs face obsolescence when an outdated CPU can no longer support a OS version.
+Mac is usually when the printer dies and a new printer requires a Macs face obsolescence when an outdated CPU can not support the latest OS version.
 Apple continues to provide security and app updates and app updates for OS versions prior to their latest release, but More info on OS versions and links to System requirements for each OS